cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings.md

 ### Week 5: From Relativity to Quantum Theory

-- Session 7: The Origins of General Relativity
+- Session 7: A Political History of Gravity
 - Session 8: Rethinking Light

 ***Key Date:*** Paper 1 (4–5 pp.) due at end of week 5